-A retired lawyer, I'm fascinated by words, nuances of meanings & ideas.
-I’ve always enjoyed reading, languages, & writing, including poetry
+A retired lawyer, I'm fascinated by words, their nuances and meanings.
+I’ve always enjoyed reading, languages and writing.

 The English are a nation of animal lovers and this includes birds too.
 We have strong laws to protect wildlife, and anyone caught stealing birds' eggs or killing a protected specie of birds such as the golden eagle, is liable to criminal prosecution.

 But, of course, we still like to eat birds such as chickens, geese, turkeys, ducks and pheasant.
 There is a pheasant shooting season, and shooting these birds out of season would be much frowned upon.